Dovie Beams: Later years and death

-On 7 October 2013, Imelda Marcos declared on a public televised interview with TV presenter Solita Monsod that Beams was innocent of her sexual encounter with Ferdinand Marcos Sr. She also alleged that Beams was ultimately used by foreign American agents as an indirect spy to disrupt the health and stability of her husband.
+On 7 October 2013, Imelda Marcos declared on a public televised interview with TV presenter Solita Monsod that Beams was innocent of her sexual encounter with Ferdinand Marcos, Sr. She revealed that Beams personally wrote a correspondence to her on 10 April 1986 in Hawaii asking forgiveness for purportedly being used by foreign American agents as a proxy spy to disrupt the physical health and political stability of her husband.
 Imelda Marcos also stated that she "pitied" Beams for being caught in the public scandal that ensued prior to her leaving the Philippines.

-Journalist George Sison narrated how Imelda Marcos confronted Ferdinand Marcos Sr. one night after getting a tape that included audio recordings of Beams and Ferdinand Marcos Sr. having sex:
+Journalist George Sison narrated how Imelda Marcos confronted Ferdinand Marcos, Sr. one night after getting a tape that included audio recordings of Beams and Ferdinand Marcos, Sr. having sex:

-On 30 December 2017, Beams died in Nashville, Tennessee due to lung cancer and comorbidity, associated with both alcohol and long—term tobacco use.
+On 30 December 2017, Beams died in Nashville, Tennessee due to lung cancer and comorbidity, associated with both alcohol and long-term tobacco use.